 That must be why so many Terra Verde kids get that happy gleam of anticipation in their eyes on library day!
 Our classes visit the library each week, generally with their upper or lower class buddies.
 Upper grade students are encouraged to help younger grade buddies find a “good fit book” and share favorite reads of their own.
 Students usually have 30 minutes for book-shopping, checkout, and read-to-self time or storytime.

 We have two changing display shelves that highlight topics (a good place for reluctant readers to start), such as books that relate to the Virtue of the Month, seasonal interests, and new books.
-For the 2015-16 school year library day is on Thursday–so remember to visit the Book Return Basket on Wednesday afternoons or Thursday mornings!
+Remember to return books before or during your class library visit on Thursday/Friday!

 Our library is ever-expanding (we have around 5,000 books) and our newest addition is a public online catalog.
 While Ms. Alissa and Mrs. Nanny can be wistfully nostalgic for a hulking oak card catalog, we must admit that we are very pleased with our computer search station.